apereo/cas/ISSUE_TEMPLATE.md

 - [] CAS server version
 - [] Container/environment type/version (Tomcat, Jetty, Java, Linux/Windows, etc)
-- [] Steps to duplicate the problem
+- [] Steps to duplicate the problem along with your CAS settings and properties
 - [] Stacktraces and CAS logs where appropriate.
 - [] Configuration/Overlay pushed to https://github.com/cas-projects/cas-issues/